Resinous Sunflower Helianthus resinosus

 -

-Self-seeding can expand your garden with this large perennial for years.
+This plant is native to North Carolina and prefers full sun to partial shade and soil of average moisture.
+However, it does tolerate dry soil and soils of most texture, including clay.
+It is self-seeding and you can easily expand your garden with this large perennial for years.
 It will also multiply by underground suckers.
 The suckers can be shared with other gardeners.
 Once they have become established, a small trowel can be used to dig them up.
-Repot them, giving them time to establish a root system before replanting.
+Pot them and give them time to establish a root system before replanting.
+Of course, the ease with which it spreads can make it a problem to keep under control.

 This plant is sometimes mistakenly sold under the name Helianthus Tomentosus Michaux.